2dareis2do/react-table-component/README.md

 ## About

-This is a React Table Component that I have put together using javascript and ES6 based React to create this app.
+This is a React Table Component that I have put together using javascript and ES6 based React to create this component.

 ## Installation

-This app has been devleoped with node js and utilises various npm modules.
+This component has been developed with node js and utilises various npm modules.
 Just be sure to have [Node](http://nodejs.org/) installed first.
 Then simply clone the repo as usual and then use:

     $ npm install